sscanni/My-Read-Project/README.md

 **Note: Functionality was added to show a Modal pop-up displaying details of the book.
 Click on the book cover to see the modal pop-up with the details.**

+## Attribution Notice

+* I used code from this website https://daveceddia.com/open-modal-in-react/ for implementing the modal pop-ups.
+* I used the body-scroll-lock package that can be found here https://github.com/willmcpo/body-scroll-lock to lock the page so it will not scroll when modal is displayed.

 ## Installation Requirements

 The following steps need to be followed: